mrigsby/CatchingWire/README.md

 >
 > In this session we will explore one of the “things” you may have heard tossed around, CBWire!
 We will go a little deeper than a typical “Elevator Pitch” and discuss what CBWire is, what it can do, and end with a live coding demonstration of how easy it is to integrate into an existing ColdBox application while building our first wire.
 We will end with a Q & A and hopefully gain a few more CBWire fans!

-This repository contains a the CBWire demos used for this presentation and more.
+This repository contains the CBWire demos used for this presentation and more.

 ## Setup of Demo